 ● Number of prescription policy members: 15.2 million

 Besides offering Medicare Supplement plans, Aetna has also focused on improving health and wellness in the communities that they serve.
 They promote many charitable events that help raise money for good causes, and they always encourage their employees to volunteer.
 For example, Aetna has sponsored Race for the Cure, the American Heart Association, and the Marine Corps Marathon.

 Aetna has a reputation for excellent customer service, stable rates, and finding the right products for their customers.
 Since this company has been in the insurance business for well over a century, it’s fairly safe to predict that they will be around for many years in the future.

 Unlike other kinds of medical insurance, Aetna Medicare Supplement plans have remained very stable over time.
 With an Aetna Supplement, you won’t have to worry about changes every year.

-Why Consider Aetna Medicare Supplement Plans in 2018?
+Why Consider Aetna Medicare Supplement Plans?

 Many companies have moved in and out of the top-seller ranks for Medigap plans, but Aetna has managed to keep a strong position by offering customers stability.
 The company also designs policies that are tailored to the market.
 They keep both their customers’ budgets and their healthcare needs in mind.

 There are many reasons to consider Medicare Supplements over Medicare Advantage Insurance (MA).
 Consider these questions while you compare plans:

 - Is Your Doctor Outside of Your Potential Insurer’s PPO Network?
 Almost all MA plan protection relies upon HMO or PPO networks, but many top treatment centers for critical diseases do not participate in provider networks.
 With a Supplement, you can use your policy with any doctor or clinic that accepts Medicare without being limited by PPO and HMO networks.